strapi/strapi/docs/v3.x/guides/draft.md

 This guide will explain how to create a draft system that will allow you to manage draft, published, and archive status.

 ::: warning
-The native **Draft & Publish feature** has been released in the **version 3.2**.
+The native **Draft & Publish feature** has been released in **version 3.2**.
 We suggest you to use the native feature instead of this guide.

-This guide still useful if you want to see the concept of "force filtering" in action.
+This guide is still useful if you want to see the concept of "force filtering" in action.
 :::

 ## Introduction